 Key Takeaways

-- Your maximum profitable CPC is not Amazon’s suggested bid range, it is Profit Per Unit x Conversion Rate.
+• Your maximum profitable CPC is not Amazon’s suggested bid range; it is Profit Per Unit × Conversion Rate.
 Any bid above this loses money on every converting click, regardless of keyword quality.

 At first glance, it seems like a straightforward question: you set a budget, pay per click, and sales follow.
-In practice, Amazon PPC cost is determined by your category, your listing quality, your keyword choices, your campaign structure, and your own margin profile.
+In practice, Amazon advertising costs are determined by your category, your listing quality, your keyword choices, your campaign structure, and your own margin profile.
 The number in benchmark tables tells you what others are paying.
 What matters is calculating the maximum you can profitably pay and building a campaign structure that keeps your actual spend below it.

 Average CPC by Ad Type: Sponsored Products, Brands, and Display